tolitius/mongodb-write-performance-playground/README.markdown

 + A simple playground where ( for now ) a mongo-java-driver used to INSERT X number of "some" records into MongoDB.
 + This simple project is _meant_ to be "cloned" and changed according to what you really need: e.g. change records, indexes, collections, number of records, etc..

 For "As Is" structure / configs, running it on Mac Book Pro i7 2.8 GHz..
-Here is the results I got:
+Here are the results I got:

 ## 10,000 ( Ten Thousand ) records